 Methodological issues in multilevel analysis¶

-Elff, Martin, Marlin Schaeffer, Jan Paul Heisig, and Susumu Shikano.
-2020 (forthcoming).
+Elff, Martin, Jan Paul Heisig, Merlin Schaeffer, and Susumu Shikano.
+2020.
 "Multilevel Analysis with Few Clusters: Improving Likelihood-based Methods to Provide Unbiased Estimates and Accurate Inference".
-British Journal of Political Science (accepted for publication February 2019).
+British Journal of Political Science Online first.

-Elff, Martin, Marlin Schaeffer, Jan Paul Heisig, and Susumu Shikano.
-2020 (forthcoming).
+Elff, Martin, Jan Paul Heisig, Merlin Schaeffer, and Susumu Shikano.
+2020.
 "Rejoinder to Daniel Stegmueller’s Comments".
-British Journal of Political Science (accepted for publication December 2019).
+British Journal of Political Science Online first.